natcap/invest.users-guide/source/getting_started.rst

   To create flow direction, flow accumulation and stream maps without needing to run a whole hydrology model, you can use the InVEST tool `RouteDEM <https://storage.googleapis.com/releases.naturalcapitalproject.org/invest-userguide/latest/routedem.html/>`_, which is specifically for processing the DEM.
 See the `RouteDEM chapter of the User Guide <https://storage.googleapis.com/releases.naturalcapitalproject.org/invest-userguide/latest/routedem.html/>`_ for more information.

 6. **Create watersheds**
   It is recommended to create watersheds from the DEM that you will be using in the analysis.
 If a watershed vector layer is obtained from elsewhere, the boundaries of the watershed(s) might not line up correctly with the hydrology created from the DEM you're using for modeling, leading to incorrect aggregated results.

   There are a variety of tools that can create watersheds, including the ArcGIS Watershed tool and QGIS Watershed basins or r.basins.fill.
 InVEST also provides a tool called `DelineateIt <https://storage.googleapis.com/releases.naturalcapitalproject.org/invest-userguide/latest/delineateit.html/>`_, which works well, is simple to use, and is recommended.
 It has the advantage of being able to create watersheds that overlap, such as when there are several dams along the same river.
 See the `DelineateIt section of the User Guide <https://storage.googleapis.com/releases.naturalcapitalproject.org/invest-userguide/latest/delineateit.html/>`_ for more information.

-  After watersheds are generated, verify that they represent the catchments correctly and that each watershed is assigned a unique integer ID in the field "ws_id" (or "subws_id", depending on the model - see the Data Needs section of the hydrology model you're using to find out what's required.)
+  After watersheds are generated, verify that they represent the catchments correctly and that each watershed is assigned a unique integer ID in the field "ws_id" (or "subws_id", depending on the model - see the Data Needs section of the hydrology model you're using to find out what's required).

 7. **Clip the DEM to your study area**
   We generally recommend that the DEM be clipped to an area that is slightly larger than your area of interest (which is usually a watershed).
 This is to ensure that the hydrology around the edge of the watershed is captured.
 This is particularly important if the DEM is of coarse resolution, as clipping to the area of interest will lead to large areas of missing data around the edge.
 To do this, create a buffer around your area of interest (or watershed) polygon, and clip the DEM to that buffered polygon.
 Make sure that the buffer is at least the width of the cell size of your coarsest model input.
 For example, if your precipitation data is the coarsest, with 1km resolution, create a buffer around the watershed polygon that is at least 1km in width, and use that to clip all of your model inputs, including the DEM.
 Then use the unbuffered watershed as input to the model.